arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 * __Modbus TCP Configuration__ is the foundational step in initializing the Portenta Machine Control device with Modbus TCP and other core device settings.
 A crucial aspect of this step is IP configuration, which is vital for Modbus TCP communication and is defined within the Arduino sketch.

-  During this step, the Modbus TCP role, Client or Server, is designated to the desired Portenta Machine Control.
+  The Modbus TCP role, Client or Server, is assigned to the desired Portenta Machine Control during this step.
 Based on this role within the Modbus TCP, 'Status variables' are outlined, or a Modbus node is established to identify the communicating devices under this protocol.

 * __PLC Program__, developed after device initialization, envelopes around Modbus TCP and other properties.
 The highlight of this step is based on the minimal configuration or coding needed for the Modbus TCP specifics within the PLC code.

   The process has been simplified for user convenience.
-By referencing preset variables in your PLC code, the system autonomously handles data transfer through Modbus TCP.
+The system autonomously handles data transfer through Modbus TCP by referencing preset variables in your PLC code.
 This approach leverages prior device setup, eliminating repetitive tasks and enhancing seamless communication.

 * __System Operation__ represents the desired behavior after the Modbus TCP configuration and the execution of the PLC program based on the developer's developed logic.
 Consequently, we can observe the device establishing communication with other devices via Modbus TCP.

 The provided diagram underscores the consistency in the Modbus TCP configuration across Arduino devices using the PLC IDE.
 A salient feature of this system is its adaptability.
 The PLC program works effectively, independent of the Modbus TCP setups.
 This autonomous nature guarantees its interoperability and versatility in a variety of scenarios.

-Additionally, there is no limitation on the programming language when developing the PLC script.
+Additionally, there are no limitations on the programming language when developing the PLC script.
 The platform complies with the IEC61131-3 standard, allowing developments using any language from this standard's spectrum.
 Its adaptability allows for both ease of use in program development.

 Having provided an overview of the entire process, we can now create an example.